The very best places to experience Día de Muertos in 2026!

 dia de los muertos 2023 - small child with face painted as a skull. holding a doll in purple. kid wearing a black skeleton tshirt and sucking a red lolly

-Día de los Muertos is officially a three-day celebration over October 31st and November 1st and November 2nd.
+🗓 Día de Muertos is officially a three-day celebration over October 31st and November 1st and November 2nd.

-📌 November 2 is Día de los Muertos or Día de los Difuntos – the day for remembering adults who have died.
-November 2nd is an official public holiday.
+November 2 is Día de los Muertos or Día de los Difuntos – the day for remembering adults who have died.
+November 2nd is the only official public holiday.

-Official dates for Día de los Muertos 2024 activities will be released in late September/early October but it’s still absolutely worth booking your trip to Mexico as early as possible.
+Official dates for Día de los Muertos activities are released in late September/early October but it’s still absolutely worth booking your trip to Mexico as early as possible.

-How can visitors get involved in Día de los Muertos 2024?
+How can visitors get involved in Día de Muertos?

-In Oaxaca I stumbled across a child’s ofrenda sitting alone in the street.
-This is when it really sunk in just how real and serious this festival is.
-It isn’t a party.
-It isn’t a show put on for tourists.
-It’s a real part of Mexican culture.
+In 2016 in Oaxaca I stumbled across a child’s ofrenda in a quiet street.
+This is when, for me, it really sunk in just how real and serious this festival is.
 As visitors we have a responsibility to remember this and behave accordingly.
 We are honoured to have the opportunity to witness this ancient and beautiful festival.

 a child's ofrenda made on a small go cart pulled by a toy horse

-Top Tip: If you want to buy artisan souvenirs then the markets are your best bet but if you just want Día de los Muertos household items like those you might see in a Mexican home, head to a supermarket for some great deals.
+Top Tip: If you want to buy artisan souvenirs then the markets and tourist shops are your best bet but if you just want Día de Muertos household items like those you might see in a Mexican home, head to a supermarket for some great deals.

 Remember how I mentioned that the official Day of the Dead schedules are often released pretty late?
-We’re talking mid-September to mid-October depending on how organised a local government has been.
+We’re talking mid-September to mid-October depending on how organised a local government is in any given location and year.
 If you’re worried about not finding information in time or you think you might miss out on the action, I recommend booking a tour in your chosen city.

-Booking a tour will give you peace of mind that you’re not missing out.
+👣 Booking a tour will give you peace of mind that you’re not going to miss out on anything.
 Most Day of the Dead tours are run by local operators who really know what they’re doing, when and where the best comparsas (parades) will be, which cemeteries to visit and when and even where the most ornate or beautiful ofrendas are.
 Your experience of Day of the Dead will be deeper, more authentic and more connected to communities if you find a really good local tour guide.

 Oaxaca City, Oaxaca